-'''

-rSSI(r, n=Inf, win = square(1), giveup = 1000, x.init=NULL, ..., f=NULL, fmax=NULL, nsim=1, drop=TRUE)
+''' rSSI(r, n=Inf, win = square(1), giveup = 1000, x.init=NULL, ..., f=NULL, fmax=NULL, nsim=1, drop=TRUE, verbose=TRUE) '''

-'''

 r Inhibition distance. n Maximum number of points allowed.
 If n is finite, stop when the total number of points in the point pattern reaches n.
 If n is infinite (the default), stop only when it is apparently impossible to add any more points.
 See Details . win Window in which to simulate the pattern.
-An object of class "owin" or something acceptable to as.owin.
-The default window is the unit square, unless $x.init$ is specified, when the default window is the window of $x.init$. giveup Number of rejected proposals after which the algorithm should terminate. x.init Optional.
+An object of class "owin" or some- thing acceptable to as.owin.
+The default window is the unit square, unless x.init is specified, when the default window is the window of x.init. giveup Number of rejected proposals after which the algorithm should terminate. x.init Optional.
 Initial configuration of points.
 A point pattern (object of class "ppp").
 The pattern returned by rSSI consists of this pattern together with the points added via simple sequential inhibition.
 See Details .
-Ignored. f,fmax Optional arguments passed to rpoint to specify a non-uniform probability density for the random points. nsim Number of simulated realisations to be generated. drop Logical.
-If nsim=1 and drop=TRUE (the default), the result will be a point pattern, rather than a list containing a point pattern.
+Ignored. f, fmax Optional arguments passed to rpoint to specify a non-uniform probability den- sity for the random points. nsim Number of simulated realisations to be generated. drop Logical.
+If nsim=1 and drop=TRUE (the default), the result will be a point pattern, rather than a list containing a point pattern. verbose Logical value specifying whether to print progress reports when nsim > 1.